matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

   users in the current room, any users sharing a room with this user, all users globally) with defaults sensitive to their implementation's UI and intended audience.
-This proposal *recommends* clients only display profiles of users in the current room whose membership status is `join`, `invite`, or `knock`, and that if custom fields are always available in the UI, an option should be provided to hide/minimise them automatically.
+This proposal *recommends* clients only display profiles of users in the current room whose membership status is `join`, `invite`, or `knock`, and whose `m.room.member` event has *not* been redacted.
+If a client offers an option for custom fields to always be available in the UI, an option should be provided to hide/minimise them automatically.
 These recommendations are to moderation concerns associated with displaying information from banned or departed users.

 - Clients should provide a UI for users to enter their own free-text custom fields in the `u.*` namespace of their own profile.